EnnieAyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 3-listfiles contains command to list contents in long format
 - 4-listmorefiles contains command to list hidden files
 - 5-listfilesdigitonly contains command to list files in numerical format
 - 6-firstdirectory contains command to create a directory
+- 7-movethatfile contains command to move a file